2026 Moody Prize Celebration

 Meet This Year’s Winner

-Dr. Juliet Haarbauer-Krupa uplifts everyone around her.
-Her selection as the 2025 Robert L. Moody Prize recipient reflects not only her groundbreaking contributions but also her deep humanity and tireless commitment to those affected by brain injury.
+Dr. Steven Broglio’s selection as the 2026 Robert L. Moody Prize recipient reflects both his major contributions to the field and his long-standing commitment to improving the lives of people affected by brain injury.

 Partner With Us